What Are the Symptoms of Cocaine Withdrawal?

 Researchers have divided the process into three phases:

 - Crash – This first phase starts anywhere between a few hours and a few days after last use.
 The cravings may actually decrease.
-The most common symptoms are exhaustion, severe depression, or anxiety.
+The most common cocaine addiction symptoms are exhaustion, severe depression, or anxiety.
 It’s also possible to suffer from suicidal thoughts and paranoia.

 - Continued withdrawal – Overall mood and function may improve.
 However, the cravings actually increase during this phase.
 As a result, the risk of relapse is especially high.
-This phase lasts anywhere one week and three months.
+This phase lasts anywhere from one week and three months.
 Users may also suffer from continued boredom, depression, or an inability to feel happiness.

 - Extinction – This phrase may have the bleakest name, but it’s actually the last phase of the withdrawal.
 It usually lasts up to six months.
 Cravings and mood swings may still be present.